-SB 1173 prohibits the CalPERS and the California State Teachers' Retirement System (CalSTRS) boards from making new investments in fossil fuel companies, as defined, and requires both systems to divest existing fossil fuel company investments on or before July 1, 2027, if consistent with its fiduciary duty.
-Beginning on February 1, 2024, and annually thereafter, requires each board to submit a report to the Governor and Legislature regarding any fossil fuel company holdings and divestments.
+SB 252 prohibits the CalPERS Board and California State Teachers' Retirement System (CalSTRS) Teachers' Retirement Board from making new investments in fossil fuel companies, as defined, and requires both systems to divest existing fossil fuel company investments on or before July 1, 2030, if consistent with its fiduciary duty.
+Beginning on February 1, 2025, and annually thereafter, this bill requires each board to submit a report to the Governor and Legislature regarding any fossil fuel company holdings and divestments.
+This bill, also, makes other conforming changes to cross-references relating to indemnification.